vmware/cloud-director-extension-standard-library/documentation/extension-sdk/behavior.md

 ## Foundation

-A solution add-on is generated using the Cloud Director Extension SDK and packaged as a UDF (Universal Data Format) ISO.
-It can be installed in Cloud Director through the Solutions Landing Zone user interface or via the embedded CLI installer within the ISO.
-The installation process is considered complete once the add-on card and ISO become available in Cloud Director.
+A solution add-on is generated using the VMware Cloud Director Extension SDK and packaged as a UDF (Universal Data Format) ISO.
+It can be installed in VMware Cloud Director through the Solutions Landing Zone user interface or via the embedded CLI installer within the ISO.
+The installation process is considered complete once the add-on card and ISO become available in VMware Cloud Director.

 ## Operations

-Once a solution add-on and its ISO are available in Cloud Director, a provider can begin managing instances by utilizing add-on operations, which include both the SDK built-in and custom vendor operations.
+Once a solution add-on and its ISO are available in VMware Cloud Director, a provider can begin managing instances by utilizing add-on operations, which include both the SDK built-in and custom vendor operations.
 These operations are available at the add-on level and are handled by the SDK for both the add-on and add-on element.

 When a user executes an add-on operation, it initiates the following sequence of events: